Announcing the Széll Kálmán Public Policy Fellowship

 Application Deadline – January 22, 2018

-The Hungary Initiatives Foundation is proud to announce the establishment of the Széll Kálmán Public Policy Fellowship – a full scholarship for students from Hungary to participate in The Fund for American Studies‘ summer programs in Washington DC focusing on economics and public policy.
+The Hungary Foundation is proud to announce the establishment of the Széll Kálmán Public Policy Fellowship – a full scholarship for students from Hungary to participate in The Fund for American Studies‘ summer programs in Washington DC focusing on economics and public policy.

 The two month summer program includes an internship placement in Washington DC, academic credit from George Mason University, housing in the heart of DC on George Washington University’s campus, a variety of guest lectures and briefings, as well as opportunities for professional development and networking.